-cumstances so as to control or effect the temporal fortunes of men in this life, why not help those who are worthy to temporal prosperity, to the end that they may use the means thus obtained for reforming mankind, and in promulgating the great truths of the Harmonial Philosophy?
+Q. If spirits can control or direct events or cir- of our mind until he called them up and refreshed cumstances so as to control or effect the temporal fortunes of mes in this life, why not help those who are worthy to temporal prosperity, to the end that they may use the means thus obtained for reforming mankind, and in promulgating the great truths of the Harmonial Philosophy?

-A. Does my friend ever think that it might be impossible for him, had he the means, to do as he aow thinks he would do?
-Had he the means he might not have the same ideas and views as he now. does.
+A. Does my friend ever think that it might be impossible for him, had he the means, to do as he now thinks he would do?
+Had he the means he might not have the same ideas and views as he now does.
 [To a gentleman present.]
-Do you know the song of "The Man in the Garret ?"
-[Lquite forget it; give it to us.]
-He says; "I live in a garret, but what do I care!
+Do you know the song of "The Man in the Garret?"
+[Liquite forget it; give it to us.]
+He says

+I live in a garret, but what do I core!

-I am richer than some of my great neighbors are.
-The loss of my wealth I'm not troubled about; My diet will certainly keep off the gout Then a truce to sil grembling, for happen what may, While I have health, I'll be happy by night and by day."
-That is very applicable to my friend, the queationer.
-A healthy body through which the spirit can manifest itself gives happiness to an individual, whether he possesses the world's riches or not, for he has riches within himself, and that is the truest happiness.
-Many people who have not the means think that if they had them, they would do much for the promulgation of the Harmonial Philosophy, who, when they obtain such means, may change their minds, and divert their wealth to some other use.
+I am righer than some of my great neighbors are, The loss of my wealth I'm not troubled about;

+My diet will certainly keep off the gout.
+Then a truce to all grombling, for happen what may, While I have health, Pil he happy by night and by day."

+That is very applicable to my friend, the questioner.
+A healthy body through which the spirit can manifest itself gives bappiness to an individual, whether he possesses the world's riches or not, for he has riches within himself, and that is the truest happiness.
+Many people who have not the means think that if they had them, they would do much for the promulgation of the Harmonial Philosophy. who, when they obtain such means, may change their minds, and divert their wealth to some other use.
 Every one must do the very best that he can for himself, and in so doing he will acquire a contented mind.
 We don't mean by contentment, that you are to sit down in the mire and be contented. thinking that some day the sun will come out and dry it all up; you must do the best that you can for to-day, and hope for the future.
 That is the kind of contentment I would recommend to every one.
-[We bere closed our book, thinking the medium would be controled no longer, when Thomas Collins immediately took possession, and gave the following :]
+[We here closed our book, thinking the medium would be controled no longer, when Thomas Collins immediately took possession, and gave the following:]